Cohomological DT invariants from localization

-In lemma \ref{assumD6D4} we show that the $i$-cyclic (respectively, $D$-cyclic) representations which are fixed under the maximal torus leaving the potential invariant are in bijection with the set $\Pi_i$ of subpyramids of $\Delta_i$ (respectively, the set $\Pi_D$ of subfacets of $\Delta_D$).
-This allows to translate the computation of the numerical limit of the generating series $Z_i(x)$ (resp. $Z_D(x)$) into a purely combinatorial problem, as proven in \cite{MR}.
-The formalism of $K$-theoretic localization, developed in \cite{NekOk} allows to compute a refinement of the numerical Donaldson-Thomas invariants, known as the $K$-theoretic DT invariants (which are expected to agree with the $\chi_y$ genus evaluation of the motivic DT invariants), provided the moduli space of framed representations is compact.
+In Lemma \ref{lemfix} we show that the $i$-cyclic (respectively, $D$-cyclic) representations which are fixed under the maximal torus leaving the potential invariant are in bijection with the set $\Pi_i$ of sub-pyramids of $\Delta_i$ (respectively, the set $\Pi_D$ of sub-facets of $\Delta_D$).
+This allows to translate the computation of the numerical limit of the generating series $Z_i(x)$ (resp. $Z_D(x)$) into a purely combinatoric problem, as proven in \cite[Cor 5.7]{MR}.
+The formalism of $K$-theoretic localization, developed in \cite{NekOk} allows to compute by toric localization a refinement of the numerical Donaldson-Thomas invariants, known as the $K$-theoretic DT invariants (which are expected to agree with the $\chi_y$ genus evaluation of the cohomological DT invariants), provided the moduli space of framed representations is compact.
 This formalism therefore applies when the ERC is finite (see for example in \cite{Cir19}).
-In our situation, the moduli space is non-compact, and the generating functions of $K$-theoretic and motivic invariants differ, as can be seen by comparing the computations for the Hilbert scheme of points on $\mathbb{C}^3$ in the $K$-theoretic setting in \cite{NekOk}, and in the motivic setting in \cite{BBS} (see remark \ref{remC3}).
+In our situation, the moduli space is non-compact, and the invariants obtained naively by applying the K-theoretic localization formula in the non-compact setting differ from the the cohomological invariants.
+It can be seen by comparing the computations for the Hilbert scheme of points on $\mathbb{C}^3$ in the $K$-theoretic setting in \cite[sec 8.3]{NekOk}, and in the cohomological setting in \cite{BBS}.